 Difference Between Hadoop and Spark

-Hadoop: Hadoop got its start as a Yahoo project in 2006, which became a top-level Apache open-source project afterwords.
+Hadoop: Hadoop got its start as a Yahoo project in 2006, which became a top-level Apache open-source project afterwards.
 It’s a general-purpose form of distributed processing that has several components: the Hadoop Distributed File System (HDFS), stores files in a Hadoop-native format and parallelizes them across a cluster; YARN, a schedule that coordinates application runtimes; and MapReduce, the algorithm that actually processes the data in parallel.
 Hadoop is built in Java, and accessible through many programming languages, for writing MapReduce code, including Python, through a Thrift client.

 It’s available either open-source through the Apache distribution, or through vendors such as Cloudera (the largest Hadoop vendor by size and scope), MapR, or HortonWorks.